If you want to increase your income but don’t have a college degree, you might feel like minimum-wage jobs are your only option.

 Where to Start: DoorDash is an excellent choice if you want to deliver meals to people in your city.

-Proofreading is one of the top remote jobs if you have a high level of attention to detail and excellent communication skills.
+Proofreading is one of the top remote jobs if you like to pay close attention to detail and have excellent communication skills.

-As a proofreader, you correct grammatical errors, formatting issues, and minor writing mistakes before an article reaches an editor.
+As a proofreader, you correct grammatical errors, formatting issues, and minor writing mistakes.

-Education Requirements: Like freelance writing, proofreading is a high-paying job that doesn’t require a degree.
+Education Requirements: Like freelance writing, proofreading is a high-paying job without a college degree requirement.

-However, some types of proofreading, like legal or medical proofreading, may require previous industry experience.
+However, some types of proofreading, like legal or medical proofreading, may require previous industry experience or formal education.

-Median Salary: Proofreaders make $22 per hour on average, according to ZipRecruiter.
+Median Salary: Proofreaders earn $20.42 per hour on average, according to Indeed.